tejuscs/ADBD-Labs/adb-scaling/adb-scaling.md

 You may now **proceed to the next lab**.

 ## Acknowledgements
 *Congratulations!
-You successfully tested online scaling capabilities of your autonomous database service.*
+You successfully tested online scaling capabilities of your Autonomous AI Database service.*

 - **Author** - Tejus S. & Kris Bhanushali
 - **Adapted by** -  Yaisah Granillo, Cloud Solution Engineer